Skip to content

 Tips

 • Never send a final invoice as DOCX — it should be uneditable.
+PDF is the correct choice every time.

 Try it on your phone